Institution

 Guided by our Purpose, which defines why we do what we do, our Charter sets out who we are and what we do.

 Temasek owns its assets — we are not a fund manager.
-We do not manage Singapore's Central Provident Fund savings, or the Singapore Government's assets, or the foreign exchange reserves of Singapore.
-Neither does Temasek manage the assets of any other Fifth Schedule entity: these are independently managed by the respective Fifth Schedule entities themselves.
+We do not manage Singapore’s Central Provident Fund savings, or the Singapore Government’s assets, or the foreign exchange reserves of Singapore.
+Neither does Temasek manage the assets of any other Fifth Schedule entity; these are independently managed by the respective Fifth Schedule entities themselves.

 Temasek is not state-directed.
-Neither the President of Singapore27 nor the Singapore Government is involved in or directs our investment strategies, investment decisions, or other business decisions, except in relation to the protection of our past reserves.
+Neither the President of Singapore26 nor the Singapore Government is involved in or directs our investment strategies, investment decisions, or other business decisions, except in relation to the protection of our past reserves.

 Relating to the President of Singapore

-The Chairman, CEO, and each Board member have the responsibility under the Singapore Constitution to protect our Company's past reserves.
-Temasek's past reserves are those accumulated by the Company before the current term of Government.
-Temasek's current reserves are those Temasek accumulates during the current term of Government.
+The Chairman, CEO, and each Board member have the responsibility under the Singapore Constitution to protect our Company’s past reserves.

-Our Board and the CEO have a duty to seek the President's approval before any draw occurs on our past reserves.
+Our Board and the CEO have a duty to seek the President’s approval before any draw occurs on our past reserves.
 There is no draw on our past reserves if our total reserves equal or exceed our past reserves.
 Mark to market declines on existing investments are not a draw on past reserves.
-We have a duty to ensure every disposal of investment is transacted at fair market value28.
+We have a duty to ensure every disposal of investment is transacted at fair market value27.
 A realised loss arising from such disposals at fair market value is not a draw on past reserves.

 Every year, the Temasek Board and senior management brief the President and the Council of Presidential Advisers on Temasek’s performance and investment strategies.